 Prior to serving in Congress, Phil served as the Mayor of Johnson City from 2007 to 2009 and Vice Mayor from 2003 to 2007.
 As a physician, Phil ran a successful medical practice in Johnson City for 31 years, delivering close to 5,000 babies.

-Phil and his wife Pam have three children: David C. Roe, John Roe, and Whitney Larkin.
+Phil and his wife Pam have three children: David C. Roe, John Roe, and Whitney Gale.
 They are proud to have two grandchildren.
 Phil and Pam are members of Munsey United Methodist Church.